 Over the last few months, as digital marketing takes a more important role within businesses I have noticed more “non professional marketers” becoming involved.
-Two key areas that have legal implications have become more common place.
+Two key areas that have legal considerations have become more common place.
 In this article I thought it was worthwhile sharing.
 By far and away the most common comments have related to intellectual property, and there have been some very worrying comments

 Intellectual Property Marketing Legal Considerations

 We have noticed that companies are sometimes using or considering using other peoples copyright material such as Photographs, Artwork, Video Footage or Music without getting permission or obtaining a license to do so.